c0ffee2code/bno08x_i2c_spi_MicroPython/README.md

  UART must be set to baudrate=3_000_000 (only).

+PS0 and PS1 are the host interface protocol selection pins, therefore UART can not use a wake pin.
+In order to use UART, PS1 must be high (solder blob) and PS0/WAKE not have solder blob so it is tied to ground.
+Must clear I2C jumper when using SPI or UART (https://docs.sparkfun.com/SparkFun_VR_IMU_Breakout_BNO086_QWIIC/assets/board_files/SparkFun_VR_IMU_Breakout_BNO086_QWIIC_Schematic_v10.pdf)

     from bno08x import *
     from i2c import BNO08X_I2C
     from machine import I2C, Pin